verifyica-team/verifyica/ANNOTATIONS.md

 - Default ordering is by test method name (or `@verifyica.DisplayName` if used)

-- Test methods with an `@Verfiyica.Order` annotation are ordered before test methods without an `@Verfiyica.Order` annotation
+- Test methods with an `@Verifyica.Order` annotation are ordered before test methods without an `@Verifyica.Order` annotation

 ---